KannonZenetism/zenetism-field-physics/structural-forensics/exhibits/2026-07-06-wiley-void0-voidkey-grail-seeker-intake.md

 Again, this is not proof of derivation.

-Foucault, archive-language, confession, power, and genealogy are commons-available within intellectual culture.
+Taken singly, Foucault, archive-language, confession, power, and genealogy are commons-available within intellectual culture.
+Here, however, Foucault functions as a proxy — invoked alongside the dense register-cluster in a manner consistent with attribution laundering rather than independent scholarship.

-But the phrase **"derived of an undefined origin"** becomes relevant when read beside a public account already linked to:
+The phrase **"derived of an undefined origin"** becomes relevant when read beside a public account already linked to:

 - grail-seeker naming,
 - Void(0) / VoidKey,